Imjin War: Battle of Haengju

-The Japanese invasion into Jeolla Province was broken down and pushed back by General Gwon Yul at the hills of Ichiryeong, where outnumbered Koreans fought Japanese troops in the Battle of Byeokjegwan and gained a victory.
-Gwon Yul quickly advanced northwards, retaking Suwon and then swung north toward Haengju Fortress, a wooden stockade on a cliff over the Han River, where he would wait for Chinese reinforcements.
-After he was informed that the Ming army under Li Rusong was pushed back at Byeokje, Gwon Yul decided to fortify Haengju.
+The Japanese invasion into Jeolla Province was broken down and pushed back by General Kwŏn Yul at the hills of Ichiryeong, where outnumbered Koreans fought Japanese troops in the Battle of Byeokjegwan and gained a victory.
+Kwŏn Yul quickly advanced northwards, retaking Suwon and then swung north toward the fortress Haengjusanseong, a wooden stockade on a cliff over the Han River, where he would wait for Chinese reinforcements.
+After he was informed that the Ming army under Li Rusong was pushed back at Byeokje, Kwŏn Yul decided to fortify Haengju.
 Kwon's force of 2,300 men were a mixture of regulars, warrior monks, and Righteous Army guerrillas.

-Bolstered by the victory at the Battle of Byeokjegwan, Katō Kiyomasa and his army of 30,000 men advanced to the south of Hanseong to attack Haengju Fortress, an impressive mountain fortress that overlooked the surrounding area.
-An army of a few thousand led by Gwon Yul was garrisoned at the fortress, waiting for the Japanese.
+Bolstered by the victory at the Battle of Byeokjegwan, Katō Kiyomasa and his army of 30,000 men advanced to the south of Hanseong to attack Haengjusanseong, an impressive mountain fortress that overlooked the surrounding area.
+An army of a few thousand led by Kwŏn Yul was garrisoned at the fortress, waiting for the Japanese.
 Katō believed his overwhelming army would destroy the Koreans and therefore ordered the Japanese soldiers to simply advance upon the steep slopes of Haengju with little planning at about 6 am.
-Gwon Yul responded to the Japanese advance with fierce fire from the fortification using hwachas, rocks, handguns, and bows.
+Kwŏn Yul responded to the Japanese advance with fierce fire from the fortification using hwachas, rocks, handguns, and bows.
 The hwach'a ("fire wagon") was a cart that could fire either 100 rockets or 200 arrows at once; the hwach'a took much time to load, but were capable of bringing down deadly fire.
-Gwon had trained his men to fire their hwach'as all at once, and as the Japanese were packed closely together, the volley from the "fire wagons" inflicted heavy losses.
+Kwŏn had trained his men to fire their hwach'as all at once, and as the Japanese were packed closely together, the volley from the "fire wagons" inflicted heavy losses.
 The women of Hanseong joined their menfolk, bringing up rocks in their skirts.
-In the course of nine assaults, the Japanese pushed the Koreans back to their second line, but could advance no further, losing about 10,000 dead in the process.
-The Jingbirok wrote: "Gwon Yul ordered his soldiers to gather the dead bodies of the enemy and vent their anger by tearing them apart and hanging them on the branches of the trees".
+In the course of nine assaults, the Japanese pushed the Koreans back to their second line, but could advance no further.
+Korean sources estimate up to 10,000 Japanese may have been killed or wounded in the process.
+The Jingbirok wrote: "Kwŏn Yul ordered his soldiers to gather the dead bodies of the enemy and vent their anger by tearing them apart and hanging them on the branches of the trees".
 Facing unexpected resistance and mounting casualties, Katō Kiyomasa burned his dead and finally pulled his troops back.